-Mr. Olesky was selected to serve on our Board because of the perspective, management, leadership experience and operational expertise in our business that he has developed as our Chief Executive Officer.
+- Management, leadership experience - Operational expertise in our business that he has developed as our Chief Executive Officer

-Our co-founder and has served as Tradeweb's Chief Executive Officer and on its Board since its formation.
+Mr. Olesky is our co-founder and has served as Chairperson of Tradeweb's Board since February 2022 and as Tradeweb's Chief Executive Officer since its formation.
+Mr. Olesky will be retiring as our Chief Executive Officer effective December 31, 2022, to be succeeded by Mr. Hult effective January 1, 2023.
+Following his retirement, Mr. Olesky will continue to serve as the Chairperson of our Board.
 Mr. Olesky has been TWM LLC's Chief Executive Officer since September 2008 and, prior to the Reorganization Transactions, served on the former board of managers of TWM LLC beginning in 2008.
 After being our founding Chairperson of the Board from 1996 to 1998, Mr. Olesky rejoined the Company in February 2002 in London as President, driving the Company's expansion in Europe and into the global derivatives markets.
 He then led the expansion of Tradeweb into Asia, opening offices in Tokyo, Hong Kong and Singapore.
 Prior to returning to the Company, Mr. Olesky worked at Credit Suisse First Boston from 1993 to 1999 in a variety of management positions, ultimately as Chief Operating Officer for the Fixed Income Americas division.
 Following his time at Credit Suisse First Boston, from 1999 to 2002, he served as Chief Executive Officer of BrokerTec, an electronic brokerage platform that he co-founded.
 He received a B.A. from Tulane University and a J.D. from The George Washington University.